JamorMoussa/Build-Simple-API-Using-Flask-Tutorial/docs/streamlit/setting_up_streamlit_app.md

 ## 3. Write Your App Code
 Write the code for your Streamlit app in the `app.py` file.
 This code will define the layout, widgets, and functionality of your app.

-## 4. Run Your App
-Open a terminal or command prompt, navigate to the directory containing your `app.py` file, and run the following command:

 ```python
 # app.py
 import streamlit as st